alexdisdier/react-helium/README.md

 ## Exporting Storybook

-By exporting it as a static app, we can then serve our story on the network
+By exporting it as a static app, you can then serve your story on the network

 ```bash
 yarn build-storybook